biodiversitygenomicsoulu/Free-Course-on-Portable-Molecular-Biology-for-Biodiversity-Monitoring/2_DNA_Extraction_🧬_English_Version.md

 **2.3** Fold a piece of aluminium foil approximately five times.

 > [!TIP]
 > Handling a whole fish can be slimy!
 Put a second layer of gloves on to do step 2.4.
-Once you placed the piece of tissue on the folded foil
+Once you placed the piece of tissue on the folded foil you can decard the outer layer of gloves into the trash.
+Generally, exchange your gloves for new ones if you got in touch with the sample or reagents.

 **2.4** Cut a piece of muscle tisse from your specimen that fits on the folded foil.